Hostel Review: Astor Hyde Park Hostel

 Each morning, I would head down to the breakfast room and deposit the £1 donation for the meal in their pail (with all proceeds going to the victims of the Grenfell Tower fire) and sit down and enjoy the funky room with a dining hall feel that I was missing from college.
 There was a huge wall you could sign and leave your mark upon London.

 What I really loved was the hostel was literally right around the corner from my favorite London museum, the Victoria and Albert.
 This design museum covers historical art from all time periods and is just a wonderful place to wander around for a few hours.
 I hadn't been in ages when I went, so it was great to go back and see the giant rooms full of artwork and archeological items.

 The hostel is also right near the Natural History Museum and Science Museum as well, and the area is easily accessible by buses and the Tube.
 They also have a great kitchen if you want to cook your own meals, and lots of fridge space as well as discounts at local eateries with a coupon they give you upon checking in.
 It's definitely one of the nicest hostels I've ever stayed at.

-The prices are extremely inexpensive with rooms starting at £16 per night for a nice, comfy bed and you can book directly through their site.
+The prices are extremely inexpensive with rooms starting at £16 per night for a nice, comfy bed and you can book directly through their site (use the code ASTORLUV for 10% off).
 Astor Hostels also have three other locations if you need to be closer to a different area of the city, but this one is perfectly placed and I wholeheartedly suggest it for a lovely London stay.